RamdlanFaqih/react_native_jobs/README.md

 ## 👋Conclusion
 In this documentation, I have shared my learning experience from the Javascript Mastery Youtube Channel by building a mobile application called "React Native Jobs" using React Native and Expo.
 I hope this documentation has been helpful and informative.
+If you encounter bugs or wish to add new features, please create a pull request or issue in this repository.
+Your help is greatly appreciated!
+Feel free to reach out if you have any questions or need further assistance.
+Thank you for your contribution to the React Native Jobs development!

 ~Keep Curious and keep learning 🚀